Grunge speak: Legacy

-Harsh Realm was a 1994 comic book series by James D. Hudnall and Andrew Paquette, set in a future of multiple virtual realities, one being a dystopia called "Harsh Realm".
+Harsh Realm was a 1994 comic book series by James D. Hudnall and Andrew Paquette, set in a future of multiple virtual realities, one of which was a dystopia called "Harsh Realm".
 In 1999 Chris Carter adapted the Harsh Realm comics into a television series of the same name.

 In Adam Warren's comic The Dirty Pair, the characters' futuristic slang includes "harsh realm" in the grunge-speak sense.

 Bass guitarist Dave Brockie's stage persona in the band X-Cops was "Ex-Patrolman Cobb Knobbler".

 The 1996 documentary Hype! included Jasper's prank in its exploration of the early 1990s grunge scene.